julienetie/bonita/docs/render-mode.md

 # Render Mode
-Bonita has who modes for rendering HTML:
+Bonita has two modes for rendering HTML:

 - **Template rendering**: Generates static HTML from partials and processors.
 - **Headless rendering**: Generates static HTML and renders the JavaScript in a headless browser (Chrome).